York Colonial Complex

 Around the corner from the Inn sleeping room, you can find the owners space.
 Here we see the children’s bedroom.
 The original family had several children living at home with them and this space would have been shared by all but the youngest (when the youngest was still in a crib).

 “Sleep tight”.
 Ever hear that?
 This is where it comes from.
 Beds looked very different back in the 1700’s.
 The ropes under the hay or straw mattress would need to be tightened every few nights for a comfortable sleep.

 “Don’t let the bed bugs bite”.
 Ever hear that one?
-Even in this, the master bedroom, the bed was made with the ropes and the matress was made out of hay or straw.
-Bugs of all sorts are clearly drawn to the warmth of indoor straw or hay and would be inadvertedly present in any bed at the time period.
-Every night or few nights someone in the household would try to get rid of as many as possible.
+Even in this, the master bedroom, the bed was made with the ropes and the mattress was made out of hay or straw.
+Bugs of all sorts are clearly drawn to the warmth of indoor straw or hay and would be inadvertently present in any bed during this time period.
+Every night or every few nights, someone in the household would try to get rid of as many as possible.
 But truth be told, they all knew some were always present.
 I would not have done well living in this time period.
 At All.

 Candle making is a household chore and this little contraption made life easier in every home that had one.

 As time went by, the original family moved out of the corner house and sold the property.
 The new owners were a well to do family and decided to add on to the original structure and build their own home next to the Inn and Golden Plough Tavern.
 You can move seamlessly from the original building to the addition by walking through a door- but the feel of the homes is definitely different.

 The new owners, with more money, built a home with hallways, several chimneys, and all the trimmings of a well-to-do home.